Fitness & Nutrition Support Inside Your Thailand Rehab Program

 Protein can be useful for some people, but food comes first.
 If a protein powder is needed, we talk through what is safe and how it fits your health needs and any medications.

-If you are not sure, ask Darren before you pack.
+If you are not sure, contact our owner before you pack.
 It is easier to clarify early than to argue about it later.

 We stop and step down.
 We do not push through symptoms that feel unsafe.
 Early recovery can include swings in energy, blood pressure changes, and anxiety spikes.
 That does not mean you are failing.
 It means your system is still settling.